The Center for Investigative Reporting: 1990s

-2000–2021
+2000s

 In 2005, the center's investigations into wiretapping and data mining stimulated Congressional hearings on privacy issues.
 The center also exposed the forensic practices of the FBI that resulted in wrongful convictions and imprisonments.

 Robert Jon Rosenthal became executive director of the center in 2007.
 He had more than thirty years of experience as a journalist and editor at the San Francisco Chronicle, The Philadelphia Inquirer, The Boston Globe, and The New York Times.
 Rosenthal hired Mark Katches as the editorial director of the start-up news organization called California Watch in 2009.
 Katches would later be named editorial director for all of CIR, a position he held until 2014, when he left to become the editor and vice president of content at The Oregonian, in Portland Oregon.

+2010s

 In 2010, the center released the documentary film, Dirty Business.
 It explored problems with the myth of clean coal and the extensive lobbying tactics of the coal industry.

 The organization's reports have been published in news outlets around the country and in California including NPR News, PBS Frontline, PBS NEWSHOUR, Los Angeles Times, The Washington Post, San Francisco Chronicle, The Sacramento Bee, The Daily Beast, Salon, Al Jazeera English, and American Public Media's Marketplace.

 In April 2012, it partnered with Google to host TechRaking, an informal conference that brought together journalists and technologists.
 In September 2012, the second TechRaking brought together journalists and gamers, at IGN in San Francisco.

 CIR announced a partnership with Univision News in 2012 to bring investigative stories to Hispanic households in the United States.

 CIR acquired The Bay Citizen in 2012.
 In 2013 The Bay Citizen and California Watch merged into the CIR brand.

+The CIR film "Heroin(e)" is a 2017 Netflix documentary that follows three women working to break the cycle of drug abuse in Huntington, West Virginia, where the overdose rate is 10 times the national average.
+The film was nominated for an Academy Award in the category of Best Documentary Short Subject.

+2020s

+The film The Grab which premiered in 2022 at the Toronto International Film Festival documented the work of CIR journalists as they investigated nations competitive efforts to secure arable land, often far from their own country.
+Filmmaker Gabriela Cowperthwaite directed the film and co-produced it with CIR journalist Nate Halverson, who is also prominently featured in the movie.

+In 2023, the film Victim/Suspect premiered as an official selection of the 2023 Sundance Film Festival in the U.S. Documentary Competition, and started streaming on Netflix in May 2023.

+In 2024, CIR merged with the publishers of the magazine Mother Jones in a move that was viewed as stabilizing and diversifying the organization's revenue stream.
+Technically, the old CIR was dissolved and the organization that publishes Mother Jones renamed itself the Center for Investigative Reporting.